 Army Personnel Testing (APT)

 The Army Personnel Test (APT) Program covers selected applicants for appointment as commissioned or warrant officers and classification of enlisted personnel for assignment to training or duties that need specialized aptitudes or qualifications.
-APT Classification exams are: AFAST, AFCT, DLAB, DLPT, DLRPT, OPI, SIFT; and Non-APT Exams: ECLT, BMST, TABE, GT Predictor, Sergeants Major Non-Resident Course, BNCOC Math, SCCT and TCCT and typing.
+APT Classification exams are: SIFT, AFCT, DLAB, DLPT, DLRPT, OPI, SIFT; and Non-APT Exams: ECL, BMST, TABE, GT Predictor, Sergeants Major Non-Resident Course, BNCOC Math and typing.
 The descriptions of APT Exams are below under Types of Army Classification Tests.

 The APT regulation 611-5 Personnel Selection and Classification Testing, and Army Linguist Management establishes specific procedures for test administration.